+EMSP 101 Introduction to Paramedicine 3 cr.
 This is an introduction to the Paramedic program.
 Included in this course are the roles and responsibilities of a paramedic, an overview of EMS systems, the medical-legal implications of providing emergency care, EMS communications including documentation, and medical terminology.
-Classes also cover personal well-being, fitness, effective communication, incident management, and current EMS research topics.
+Classes also personal well-being. fitness. cover communication, incident management, and current EMS research topics.
 Entrance into this course requires that students are Basic Emergency Medical Technicians.

-Prerequisite(s): EMSP program acceptance Corequisite(s):
+Prerequisite(s): EMSP program acceptance

-EMSP-110 Paramedic Procedures I
+EMSP 110 Paramedic Procedures I